wevoice/wesub/docs/new-api.rst

 Many of the available resources will allow you to filter the response by a certain field.
 Filters are specified as GET parameters on the request.
-For example, if you wanted to view all videos belong to a team called "butterfly-club", you could do:
+For example, if you wanted to view all videos belonging to a team called "butterfly-club", you could do:

 .. http:get:: amara.org/api/videos/?team=butterfly-club